-On this day in history: first picture of a tornado in Australia
+On this day: First picture of a tornado in Australia

 MR C. HOSKEN JUST happened to be in his backyard with a camera when a large tornado tore through the town of Marong, central Victoria, on the 27 September 1911.